HVML/PurC-Midnight-Commander/README.md

 1. We cleaned up the code and removed some features, such as support for various charsets (codepages).
 PurcMC supports only UTF-8.
-1. It runs as a HVML renderer, accepts the connections from PurC-based HVML interpreter instances, and shows the uDOMs as trees in dialogs.
+1. It runs as a HVML renderer, accepts the connections from PurC-based HVML interpreter instances via Unix Domain Socket or Web Socket, and shows the uDOMs as trees in dialogs.
 1. The user can edit a uDOM tree, e.g., changing attributes and contents of an element.